CatatonicAdenosine/electroncash-docs/old/faq.rst

 block has been found since you broadcast your transaction.
 If random variance is the cause for the delay, just wait, it shouldn't be too much longer.

-The other factor that impacts confirmation time is the transaction fee.
+The other factor that can impact confirmation time is the transaction fee.
-However, because the Bitcoin Cash network has plenty of capacity and blocks are rarely congested, fees on Bitcoin Cash are consistent and low.
+However, because the Bitcoin Cash network has plenty of capacity and blocks are rarely congested, fees on Bitcoin Cash are low and consistent.
 This means that you do not need to guess ahead of time what fee will be required for a fast confirmation.
 By default, Electron Cash will recommend a network fee of 1 satoshi per byte, which will usually be sufficient for inclusion in the next block.